 Subcutaneous fat is the kind that flops over your jeans and adds to your chin count.
 It comes from the Latin word for “under the skin,” and it covers most of your body.
 It builds up in different places in different people, although women often build it up in their thighs and rear ends, much to the appreciation of Sir Mix-A-Lot, Queen, Nicki Minaj, and Spinal Tap.

-Generally speaking, subcutaneous isn’t the most dangerous kind of fat.
+Generally speaking, subcutaneous fat isn’t the most dangerous kind of fat.
 That’s not to say that this type of fat isn’t hard on your joints or that it can’t lead to chronic health issues.
 But when you read about fat being linked to heart disease, diabetes, and cancer, chances are you’re reading about visceral fat.

 Visceral fat is found deep inside your gut, and it builds up primarily around your stomach, intestines, and liver.
 Unlike subcutaneous fat, you can’t pinch it unless you get all medieval on yourself.
 Some people call it “deep belly fat” and it’s been linked to all kinds of issues including insulin resistance and cardiovascular issues.

 A little visceral fat is normal.
 We tend to accumulate more of it later in life thanks to a dated bit of evolution that assumes we have less muscle as we age, causing fat to build up to protect our internal organs.
 The problems start piling up when you have too much of it.
 The most precise way to measure visceral fat is through an MRI or CT scan, but your waist circumference can also give you an indication of how bad (or good) the situation is.
 Red flag numbers are more than 35 inches for ladies and more than 40 inches for the guys.
 Here are some tips on how to get rid of stubborn belly fat (of the visceral variety).